Where to Conduct Your Survey –

 - Tribal events & celebrations

 Spring and fall are the best times.
-For the safety of data collectors, the surveys should be conducted only during daylight hours.
-Since there is an observation element to the survey, if it is dark outside, it will be too dark to see how the child is restrained in the vehicle.
-Since the surveys are conducted outside, winter might not be the most feasible time for the survey.
-Spring and fall are good times for the survey because the weather can be milder and schools are in session.
+For the safety of data collectors, conduct surveys during daylight hours.
+Since the surveys are done outside, winter might not be the best time for the survey.
+Spring and fall are good times because the weather can be milder and schools are in session.
 If you conduct the survey during the summer, keep in mind that there are seasonal differences in how people travel, especially when school is not in session.
 Whenever you choose to do your survey, it is best to repeat the survey during the same season in the future to obtain a reliable comparison over time.

 Collecting information on 100 children will give you useful data.
 If you want more statistical precision, read on.